 Combs Hall Third Floor ENLI Common Area

 In addition to housing the department offices, the third floor of Combs Hall houses a central corridor that serves as a common area.
-The plentiful seating in this area with its variety of chairs and sofas welcomes students throughout the day to study, to relax, to collaborate, and to view announcements on the bulletin boards.
+The plentiful seating in this area with its variety of chairs and sofas welcomes students throughout the day to study, to relax, to collaborate, and to view announcements and major-related information on the bulletin boards.

 The ENLI central corridor’s walls honor past and present students with awards plaques and honors projects displayed prominently.